-The deferred tax assets include an amount of HK\$178,112,000 which relates to carried-forward tax losses of the HKMCA and the HKMCI.
-The deferred tax assets mainly relates to tax losses of the annuity business arising from maintaining prudent statutory reserves based on actuarial assumptions of the HKMCA and the accounting loss of the HKMCI resulting from upfront booking of commission expenses.
+The deferred tax assets include an amount of HK\$109,828,000 which relates to carried-forward tax losses of the HKMCA and the HKMCI.
+The deferred tax assets mainly relate to tax losses of the annuity business arising from maintaining prudent statutory reserves based on actuarial assumptions of the HKMCA and the accounting loss of the HKMCI resulting from upfront booking of commission expenses.
 The Group has concluded that the deferred assets will be recoverable using the estimated future taxable income based on the approved business plans and budgets for the subsidiary.
 The insurance business is expected to generate taxable income in the future.
 The losses can be carried forward indefinitely and have no expiry date.

 4.6.
-100% guarantee product under the SME Financing Guarantee Scheme (100% SFGS)
+100% guarantee under the SME Financing Guarantee Scheme (100% SFGS)

-As refer to Note 17, the Group introduced the 100% SFGS during the year.
-Under 100% SFGS, eligible loans originated by the participating lenders are sold to the Group, and the Government provides a financial guarantee to the Group on these loans.
+As refer to Note 17, under 100% SFGS, eligible loans originated by the participating lenders are sold to the Group, and the Government provides a financial guarantee to the Group on these loans.
 The loans are classified as financial assets measured at amortised cost under HKFRS 9.

-In formulating the accounting treatment of 100% SFGS, the Group applied judgment on whether the loans purchased from the participating lenders as recognised on the Group's consolidated statement of financial position should be de-recognised as a result of the arrangement with the Government; whether the contracts between the participating banks and the Group and the contract between the Government and the Group should be considered together in the determination of accounting treatments; and whether the contractual cash flow of the loans represent "solely payments of the principal and interest" (SPPI).
+In formulating the accounting treatment of 100% SFGS, the Group applied judgement on whether the loans purchased from the participating lenders as recognised on the Group's consolidated statement of financial position should be de-recognised as a result of the arrangement with the Government; whether the contracts between the participating banks and the Group and the contract between the Government and the Group should be considered together in the determination of accounting treatments; and whether the contractual cash flow of the loans represent "solely payments of the principal and interest" (SPPI).